supakeen/LineProtocol/README.md

 formats you have for each board and to circumvent the step of writing custom code to reformat boards into the way you like it.

+## In Development

+This library is still in development hence the `0.x` version scheme.
+The following important items still need to be completed before this can move onto a stable release cycle:

+- [ ] Format messages.
+- [ ] Support quotes in measurement, tags, and keys.
+- [ ] Support parsing the timestamp.
+- [ ] Take another look at using exceptions but at the minimum sane errors.

 ## Usage

 ### Parsing